aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 some UI update that should be run on the same thread runBlocking runs in main
 ```

-So let's trace it:

-1. Create a `runBlocking` scope on the main thread, there are two coroutines to execute:
-	- Launch child scope on I/O thread
-	- Execute println statement
-2. child scope on I/O thread has two coroutines to execute:
-	1. Execute println statement
-	2. Launch child coroutine that runs on same thread as `this@runBlocking`, which refers to the top-most `runBlocking` parent scope.

-#####

 ## Building CLI apps